-In this section we show how to directly address the stationary state of the Dyson Equation~(\ref{eq:dysonNCA}) and the local Green's functions computed in this state, describing its time-dependent response and correlations, within our Open-DMFT/NCA approach.
-While the formalism introduced so far allows to compute the whole transient dynamics, focusing on the stationary state allows to significantly reduce the computational cost.

-In this respect, we observe that once a stationary state is reached in the time evolution, the local Green's functions \eqref{eqn:GreenFunction} depend only on time differences.
-This consideration allows to restrict the search for a self-consistent solution of the Open-DMFT equations (\ref{eqn:S_eff}-\ref{eqn:GreenFunction}) to Green's functions which only depend on time-differences.
-It also implies that all the quantities entering in the Dyson equation \eqref{eq:dysonNCA}, namely the bath hybridization function $\bold{\Delta}^{\alpha\beta}(t-t')$, the propagator $\hat{\mcV}(t-t')$ and self-energy $\hat{S}(t-t')$ also depend on time differences, immediately reducing the numerical cost for time-propagating this equation from $O(t_{\rm max}^3)$ to $O(t_{\rm max}^2)$, where $t_{\rm max}$ is the maximum integration time.
+While the formalism introduced so far allows to compute the whole transient dynamics, in this section we show how to directly address the stationary state properties of the system within our DMFT/NCA approach.
+At stationarity we expect the local Green's functions \eqref{eqn:GreenFunction} and, through the self-consistent condition~(\ref{eq:selfConsDelta}), the bath hybridization function $\bold{\Delta}^{\alpha\beta}$ to depend only on time differences.
+We can then solve the NCA Dyson equation \eqref{eq:dysonNCA} for the stationary state propagator $\hat{\mcV}(t-t')$ which also depends only on time differences.
+This allows to significantly reduce the computational cost for time-propagating this equation from $O(t_{\rm max}^3)$ to $O(t_{\rm max}^2)$, where $t_{\rm max}$ is the maximum integration time.